EzAltBug/UnilingoChallengeReadMe/README.md

 # Unilingo Challenge - Ezequiel Altamirano

+## UPDATE - 13/11
+Challenge is fully operational, with all its functionalities ready to test!
+I stay alert for any news

+## First deploy - 10/11

 Hi!
 Here i will explain what i have done until today in this little proyect.
 Here's the [URL](https://lucky-pixie-a4b93c.netlify.app) to the proyect.